Frequently Asked Questions

 For CPCAB's Level 4 counselling training, the majority of your training would be on location, so at that point you would need to enrol with a local provider.
 If you intend to progress through a non-CPCAB training route after Level 3, or are looking for a more specialised training (eg. for pastoral care, working with children, or where the provider has a special requirement for face-to-face experience) you should check with your chosen provider to make sure you will meet their requirement at that point in your training.

-The eligibility requirement for our CPCAB courses can be found in Section 5 of the Course Specification documents on the CPCAB website for CSK-L2 and CST-L3.
-To apply for CST-L3 you must have successfully completed or be in the process of completing the CPCAB CSK-L2 counselling skills course, or an equivalent recognised qualification in counselling skills of at least 75 Guided Learning Hours (GLH).
-We do not recognise experiential evidence in the absence of a relevant formal qualification, and we do not accept qualifications in related disciplines (such as nursing, teaching, social work, medicine or psychology) which are not explicitly a hands-on training in Level 2 counselling skills.
+To apply for otraining ur CST-L3 you must have successfully completed or be in the process of completing the CPCAB CSK-L2 counselling skills course.
+We do not recognise experiential evidence in the absence of a relevant formal qualification, and we do not accept qualifications in related disciplines (such as nursing, teaching, social work, medicine or psychology) as these are not explicitly a hands-on training in Level 2 counselling skills.

 I have a qualification in a different but people-oriented discipline.
 Can I start my training straight on Level 3?

-Usually not.
+Unfortunately not.
 We frequently get requests to skip a level from applicants who have a background in social work, nursing, psychology or teaching.
-However the Level 2 training is highly vocational and you will spend the first year learning, practising and consolidating your skills in counselling on a weekly basis.
+However the Level 2 training is highly vocational and you will spend the first academic year learning, practising and consolidating your skills in counselling on a weekly basis.

-In the experience of our tutor team, candidates from other people-oriented disciplines who fast-track and miss this foundational Level 2 year of counselling training tend to have a patchy understanding compared to their peers, and then struggle to keep up with the rest of their group, which is unfair both on the candidate and on their peers.
+In the experience of our tutor team, candidates from other people-oriented disciplines who fast-track and miss this foundational Level 2 stage of counselling training tend to have a patchy understanding compared to their peers, and then struggle to keep up with the rest of their group, which is unfair both on the candidate and on their peers.

 What is the difference between CPCAB and BACP?

 CPCAB, or the Counselling and Psychotherapy Central Awarding Body (CPCAB) is the awarding body for your qualifications.
-We work with them to make sure that all our courses and tutors are rigorously and independently assessed, and that they meet CPCAB's high professional standards.
+We work with them to make sure that all our courses and tutors are rigorously and independently assessed, and that we meet CPCAB's high professional standards.
 CPCAB is the only awarding body in the UK run by counsellors for counsellors, which makes it very well placed to expertly assess the standards to which its centres operate.

 BACP, or the British Association for Counselling and Psychotherapy, is the largest professional membership body for counsellors and psychotherapists in the UK.
 It represents the interests of the counselling profession and has a role in setting standards and protecting the public.
-BACP works with CPCAB on our Level 4 training to ensure that your successful qualification at Level 4 will gain you immediate access to full BACP membership and to being listed on their Accredited Register as meeting their stringent standards for professional training and conduct.

 Are there any other costs involved in the training?